mksf11e/GranTelly/docs/tech-stack.md

 ## Product Summary

-GIMY, short for **Grandma I Miss You**, is a dual-agent family communication bridge for older adults and remote families.
+GIMY,  the GranTelly, is a dual-agent family communication bridge for older adults and remote families.
 Gimy is also the name of the agent experience: it helps the elder share daily life through a simple talking device, while helping family members receive summaries, context, and conversation prompts.

 The elder-side product is designed as an elder-friendly little TV: no app, no typing, just look, press, and speak.
 GIMY is a low-friction bridge for more regular family communication, not a replacement for human care or relationship responsibility.